Automorphic Spectra and the Conformal Bootstrap: Bounds on hyperbolic orbifolds

 while for smaller $g$ different formulas should be used as described in~\cite{karpukhin2021improved}.
 The above expression is stronger than YY for $\g\geqslant 25$.
 Note that all the bounds discussed so far are valid for any Riemannian metric on $X$, not just the hyperbolic one.
 The bound for the hyperbolic metric is obtained from the definition~\eqref{eq:Ldefn} by using the fact that for a hyperbolic metric $h$ of sectional curvature $-1$, we have $\mathrm{Area}(X,h)=-2\pi\chi(\G)$ where $\chi(\G)$ is defined in~\eqref{eq:chi}.

 A bound that is valid only for hyperbolic metrics was derived in~\cite{huber1980spectrum}, where it was shown that for a hyperbolic manifold, $\lambda_1$ is bounded from above by a $g$-dependent constant which goes to $1/4$ as $g\to \infty$.
-In fact, one can adapt their method to numerically put bound on $\lambda_1$ a finite $g$.\footnote{See Appendix~\ref{app:finiteg} for a short discussion of how this is done.}
+In fact, one can adapt their method to numerically put bound on $\lambda_1$ a finite $g$.\footnote{See Appendix~\ref{app:finiteg} for a short discussion of how this is done.} As was recently shown by Hide and Magee \cite{HideMagee}, there exists a sequence of closed hyperbolic surfaces with $g\rightarrow\infty$ and $\lambda_1\rightarrow 1/4$.
+This means the bound of ~\cite{huber1980spectrum} is sharp in the limit $g\rightarrow\infty$.

 We list the numerical values of all these bounds in Table~\ref{table:mutli}, and mark the best bound with a red asterisk\optimal.
 We see that our bound is an improvement over the previous bounds for all $2\leqslant g\leqslant 20$ apart from $g=4,6$.
 On the other hand, it is clear that for sufficiently large $g$, the bound of~\cite{huber1980spectrum} becomes the best.